HouzuoGuo/laitos/doc/Daemon:-web-server.md

 - A home page in an HTML file.
 - Media files and other assets in directories.

-Additionally, specialised web services such as [Twilio telephone/SMS hook](https://github.com/HouzuoGuo/laitos/wiki/Web-service:-Twilio-telephone-SMS-hook) are also hosted by the web server.
+laitos offers a full range of specialised web services and such as [Twilio telephone/SMS hook](https://github.com/HouzuoGuo/laitos/wiki/Web-service:-Twilio-telephone-SMS-hook) hosted by the same web server.
+Explore them in [Components - rich web services](https://github.com/HouzuoGuo/laitos/wiki/Component-list#rich-web-services).

 ## Configuration
 Construct the following JSON object and place it under JSON key `HTTPDaemon` in configuration file: